 This effort builds on the data, insights, and tools developed through Third Sector’s partnership with the Ballmer Group and the Los Angeles County Department of Mental Health.

-March 2021: Multi-County FSP INN Progress Report
+Multi-County FSP Innovation Progress Report

+Third Sector and The Mental Health Services Oversight and Accountability Commission released a progress report on California’s Multi-County Full Service Partnership Innovation Project designed to improve delivery of services to people with the most severe and often co-occurring mental health needs.
 Read on for an update on project progress, stakeholder engagement, and lessons learned from the first year of the Multi-County FSP Innovation Project.

 March 4, 2021 Webinar: Building a Racial Equity Approach to FSP